Search

 Besides car rentals, taxis are the only way to get around the island, as there are no rideshare options.
 You’ll find taxis waiting right outside the terminal and these are easy to spot – just look out for the white vans and cars with ‘taxi’ signs on top.

-Inside the terminal you’ll also find a rate card with the standard cost for taxis to take you downtown or to the cruise center.
-The taxis don’t have meters; they just follow the set price.
-I found Mama Dea Taxi, which has complimentary Wi-Fi inside its vehicles, to be the best option – you can even book these online before your trip.
+Inside the terminal you’ll find a rate card with standard costs for taxis to downtown or the cruise center.
+The taxis don’t have meters and just follow the set price.
+I found Mama Dea Taxi to be the best option (it has complimentary Wi-Fi), and you can book online before your trip.

 Things to do at the airport

-The airport is very small and doesn’t offer paid lounges, nor do they have any special VIP areas or even lockers for luggage.
+The airport is very small and doesn’t offer paid lounges, special VIP areas, or even lockers for luggage.
 Besides the small cafe there’s not much to do here, so my advice is to see it more like a bus stop than an airport.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.